-The Student Code of Conduct applies to all Neumann University students in their conduct on and off-campus during their time as an enrolled student.
-If a student engages in prohibited activity on behalf of or while participating in a student organization, both the student and the organization may be charged with a violation(s) of the applicable University policy.
+The Student Code of Conduct applies to all Neumann University students in their conduct on and off-campus during their time as enrolled students.
+Suppose a student engages in prohibited activity on behalf of or while participating in a student organization.
+In that case, the student and the organization may be charged with violating (s) of the applicable University policy.

-The University may investigate and/or resolve any report of alleged misconduct from when an individual first attends the University until the individual graduates or otherwise completes a University program, permanently withdraws or is permanently dismissed, even if the conduct occurs between academic terms.
-When a student requests to withdraw or take an academic leave while a student conduct action is pending, the University reserves the right to proceed with the student conduct process or keep the matter open, at the University's discretion.
-The University may place an administrative hold on the student's account at any time preventing future registration.
-Unresolved matters under this Code will be adjudicated If a student seeks to re-enroll after withdrawing or taking an academic leave.
+The University may investigate and/or resolve any report of alleged misconduct from when an individual first attends the University until the individual graduates or otherwise completes a University program, permanently withdraws, or is permanently dismissed, even if the conduct occurs between academic terms.
+When a student requests to withdraw or take an academic leave while a student conduct action is pending, the University reserves the right to proceed with the student conduct process or keep the matter open at the University's discretion.
+The University may place an administrative hold on the student's account to prevent future registration.
+Students with unresolved matters under this Code seeking to re-enroll after withdrawing or taking an academic leave will be adjudicated.